Insurance FAQs

 How much should I insure my contents for?

 We aren’t able to provide you with advice on the replacement costs of your contents or how much to insure it for.
-Instead, we use the information you give us and data sourced from third parties to recommend an amount of cover you should have.
-You should use this recommendation as a guide.
+Instead, we use the information you give us and data sourced from third parties to recommend an amount of cover you could have.
+You could use this recommendation as a guide.

 Your contents sum insured should include items such as fixtures and fittings (e.g. carpet, blinds, curtains), furniture, electrical goods, and all personal items.
 Items of value that you want to list on your Certificate of Insurance – such as jewellery, media or artworks – should also be included in the overall sum insured.